AbdulMajeed09398/HVC-Aug/README.md

 Horizontal Contraction: In this step, we reduce the dimensionality of the data using the Boruta package.
 If Boruta is not installed, then first one needs to install it using the simple command `<install. packages ("Boruta")>`.
 If someone is using the R studio, then an option will appear for its installation.
 This step reduces the x-axis (# of features) of the data.

 Vertical Contraction: In this step, more records are curated to compensate for the deficiency of the data.
 We used the CTGAN model's open-source implementation to curate more records.
 The requirements for installation are given.
 We made some changes to tailor the implementation to our goals.
-With the help of this step, we augmented the minority class only while keeping the majority fixed.
+With the help of this step, we augmented the minority class only of real data with as limited # of samples as possible while keeping the majority fixed.

 Noise Removal: Once synthetic data is added, there is a possibility of noise as discussed in our previous research.
 To remove noise, we used the k-means integrated method to remove noisy samples from the data.
 This process removes minority samples from the majority ones to improve the learning process of classifiers.